Danila Vassilieff: Life

-They bought a sugar-farm at Yuruga, located near Ingham.
-By 1928 he was working as a railway labourer at Mataranka, Northern Territory.
-It was here that he began to paint, using a child's paint set.
-In 1929 he separated from his wife, was naturalized and left Australia.
-He travelled to Paris and then on to Rio de Janeiro, Brazil, where in 1930 and 1931 he had his first formal studies in art, under Dimitri Ismailovitch, a specialist in Byzantine mosaics and frescoes.
-From 1932 to 1935 he worked and exhibited in the West Indies, South America, England, Spain and Portugal.
+They bought a sugarcane farm at Yuruga, located near Ingham.
+By 1928, he was working as a railway labourer at Mataranka, Northern Territory.
+It was there that he began to paint, using a child's paint set.
+In 1929, he separated from his wife, was naturalised, and left Australia.
+He travelled to Paris and then on to Rio de Janeiro, Brazil where, in 1930 and 1931, he had his first formal studies in art, under Dimitri Ismailovitch, a specialist in Byzantine mosaics and frescoes.
+From 1932 to 1935, he worked and exhibited in the West Indies, South America, England, Spain and Portugal.

 While living in England, his ideas of using traditional Russian decorative art in a modernist context began to form.
-This was helped by his friendship with Vladimir Polunin, at that time a teacher at the Slade School of Fine Art but previously a scene painter for Sergei Diaghilev's Ballets Russes.
+That was helped by his friendship with Vladimir Polunin, a teacher at the Slade School of Fine Art, who had previously a scene painter for Sergei Diaghilev's Ballets Russes.
 Vassilieff wanted to return to Russia, but Stalin's repressive regime made that impossible.

-In 1935, when he decided to return from England to Australia, he stored over 50 paintings with his friends the Ogilvies near Bristol.
+In 1935, when he decided to return to Australia from England, he stored over 50 paintings with his friends the Ogilvies near Bristol.
 By the outbreak of WWII in 1939 they were in the Ogilvies' attic.
-With the risk of incendiary bombs, the authorities insisted that most should be burnt – a number were kept hanging in the Ogilvies' home.
+With the risk of incendiary bombs, the authorities insisted that most should be burnt, although a number were kept hanging in the Ogilvies' home.

 In October 1935, Vassilieff settled in Sydney.
 He painted inner-city street scenes, still lifes, portraits and landscapes, and exhibited twice at the Macquarie Galleries.

 In 1937, he took up with Helen Macdonald, moving to Biloela, Queensland, and then to Melbourne, Victoria.
 There, his reputation gradually grew.
 His paintings were often of children playing in the streets of inner suburban Melbourne.
 Vassilieff mixed in Melbourne's local Russian émigré and artistic circles, and joined the Contemporary Art Society.
 He was befriended by people of the Heide Circle such as George Bell, Vance and Nettie Palmer, John and Sunday Reed, Arthur Boyd and John Perceval.
 His style began to influence younger artists such as Albert Tucker, Lina Bryans, Joy Hester, Charles Blackman and Sidney Nolan.
 This group of artists came to be known collectively as the Angry Penguins, and Vassilieff is now considered their father figure.